Missouri Master Gardener Program Policies and Procedures

 Volunteering as a Master Gardener is a benevolent act but certain guidelines should be followed.
 Adherence to these guidelines will help to maintain the integrity of the program as well as public trust.
 Missouri Master Gardener volunteers are representatives of University of Missouri Extension.
 Master Gardeners are to represent both MU Extension and the Master Gardener program with dignity and pride.
 They are to perform their duties in a professional and timely manner.
 They should at all times be courteous and respectful to others, dress appropriately, be responsible and accountable for personal actions, and abstain from the use of alcohol when representing MU Extension.
 Additionally, Missouri Master Gardener volunteer service activities must adhere to University of Missouri Extension’s nondiscrimination policy, which states that equal opportunity is extended to all participants in Extension programs and activities without discrimination on the basis of their race, color, religion, sex, sexual orientation, national origin, age, disability or status as a protected veteran.
 Special accommodations because of a disability will be provided to Extension program participants whenever possible.

 Approved service activities

-Activities that may be counted toward the required number of volunteer service hours are determined at the discretion of local or regional program coordinators, working in conjunction with the Master Gardener Leadership Team.
+Activities that may be counted toward the required number of volunteer service hours are determined at the discretion of local or regional program coordinators, working in accordance with MU Extension's volunteer conduct policy.
 All service activities must contribute to the goals and mission of local Extension programs, and no Master Gardener may gain financially from volunteer service.
 This topic will be covered in greater detail in the “Avoiding conflicts of interest” section below.

 Individual consultation with friends and neighbors can be counted as volunteer time if proper documentation is given.
 Local coordinators may limit the amount of individual consultation hours.